dos-group/benchspark/README.md

 | Text | Sort |
 | Text | WordCount |

-Perhaps Flink equivalents will be added at some point

 ## Compilation

 To compile the jobs to a jar file: